darlanmendonca/minimalist/webcomponents/date/README.md

 - border-color
 - placeholder-color
 - invalid-message - a message to concat when are invalid
-- button-color - the color of button that show/hide password
-- button-show-text - text to display in button action show, default is `show`
-- button-hide-text - text to display in button action hide, default is `hide`

 <!-- This comment will be added when site is ready
 Below you can found some examples of styles in codepen